WA9ONY/AI/README.md

 Reinforcement learning has four subelements — a policy, a reward signal, a model, and a value function.

 ## Programming with Python 19 Lessons
-Python for biginners, lacts OOP.
+Python for biginners, lacks OOP.

 Introduction
   + Welcome to Python